 Randolph Community College's Basic Law Enforcement Training program has been accredited by the North Carolina Criminal Justice Education and Training Standards Commission.
-To receive accreditation, RCC had to meet certain criteria including documentation of instructor qualifications; facility requirements such as space and lighting; equipment needs such as audiovisual equipment and automobiles for training; availability of reference materials; and formalized agreements with agencies sharing training facilities such as firing and driving ranges.
+To receive accreditation, RCC had to meet certain criteria including documentation of instructor qualifications; facility requirements such as space and lighting; equipment needs such as audiovisual equipment and automobiles for training; and availability of reference materials.